Social Security Disability Appeals

-The second stage of appeal if the reconsideration review fails, is a hearing in front of the administrative law judge (ALJ).
+The second stage of appeal if the reconsideration review fails, is a disability benefits appeal process hearing in front of the administrative law judge (ALJ).
 This hearing must be requested within 60 days of the denial at the reconsideration review stage.

 If the ALJ hearing is unsuccessful, the third appeal stage is the Appeals Council which will review the ALJs decision to deny your claim.

-The Appeals Council will either reverse the denial, deny the claim, or ask the judge to reconsider and hold a second hearing.
+The disabilty benefits appeals council will either reverse the denial, deny the claim, or ask the judge to reconsider and hold a second hearing.

 If the Appeals Council denies the disability claim, the injured worker may then file a lawsuit in federal district court.

 A lawsuit cannot be filed until all of the administrative options have been exhausted.
 A Social Security Disability appeals process can take many months.
 With the assistance of an experienced attorney, however, you can streamline the entire process.

 The disability benefits attorneys at our firm will walk you through all of the steps require to get your benefits.
 The appeals process can be long and difficult, but you are not alone.